OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/linking.md

 ✓ Transaction successful.
 Transaction hash: 0xc9fb0d3ada96ec4c67c1c8f1569f9cfaf0ff0f7b241e172b32a023b1763ab7ab
 ```

-> Note: You can also update contracts from an EVM package.
-Upon a new release of openzeppelin-eth, if you want to update your ERC20 to include the latest fixes, you can just `zos link` the new version and use `zos update` to get your instance to the newest code.
+> Note: You can also upgrade contracts from an EVM package.
+Upon a new release of openzeppelin-eth, if you want to update your ERC20 to include the latest fixes, you can just `zos link` the new version and use `zos upgrade` to get your instance to the newest code.

 ## Wrapping up

 We have built a more complex setup in this tutorial, and learned several concepts along the way.
 We introduced [EVM packages](https://blog.zeppelinos.org/open-source-collaboration-in-the-blockchain-era-evm-packages/) as dependencies for our projects, allowing us to spin up a new token with little effort.
 We also presented some [limitations](writing_contracts) of the [upgrades pattern](pattern) that ZeppelinOS uses, such as [initializer methods](writing_contracts#initializers) as a replacement for constructors, or [preserving the storage layout](writing_contracts#modifying-your-contracts) when modifying our source code.
-We also learned how to run a function as a migration when updating a contract.
+We also learned how to run a function as a migration when upgrading a contract.

 Feel free to explore the rest of the guides in the site to keep learning more, or start coding with ZeppelinOS right away!